garrandall/popular-music-data/tracks/trading-places-usher.md

 (Yeah) In the kitchen, going crazy
 (Yeah) we don't give a... whaaat
 Where you want me?
-Ohhh ohhh
+Ohhh oh
-Ohh ohhh
+Ohh oh
 Ohhh babyyy
 Give it to me, babyyy
-Ohhhh ohhhhh
+Ohhhh oh
-Ohhhh ohhhhhhh
+Ohhhh oh
 Ooo-uuuu babyy
 Babyyy yeaaa
 Oooo-uuu